thomasmelchers/Calculator/README.md

 ## Demo

-You can try the app live at
+You can try the app live at [Demo Link](https://thomasmelchers.github.io/Calculator)

 ## Features